 Price: Free / Up to $15.50

 English Grammar in Use is a grammar app by grammar professor Raymond Murphy.
 It’s based on the best-selling book of the same name.
 The app features a variety of activities and lessons about grammar.
 It includes a total of 145 grammar points.
 The free version comes with less than that.
 You can buy the rest as in-app purchases.
 It’s definitely one of the more expensive grammar apps.
 However, given its creator, it’s probably worth it.
 There are some complaints about bugs around the app.
 However, the relatively majority seem to enjoy it quite a bit.

 English Grammar Test

 English Grammar Test is one of the more popular grammar apps.
 It features a ton of content, including 1,200 total exercises.
-The app stretches that out across various skill levels, tests, etc. It also keep track of your scores and progress.
+The app stretches that out across various skill levels, tests, etc. It also keeps track of your scores and progress.
 This is definitely not an app you can push through in a day or even a week, probably.
 The app wraps up the experience in a wonderfully modern Material Design UI as well.
 The ads aren’t as intrusive as others, either.
 Otherwise, the app is completely free.